 The cultural capital of India, Rajasthan, is a state located in the north-western part of the Indian subcontinent.
 Jaipur, located in the east-central part of the state, is its capital.
 The name Rajasthan means “The Abode of the Rajas”; it was formerly called Rajputana, “The Country of the Rajputs”.
 Historically, it has been ruled by various kings, including the Marathas, Rajput, and even Muslim rulers, all of which has resulted in a diverse culture, numerous forts with a wide variety of architecture, language and, arts and crafts including the famous folk dances of Rajasthan.
 In spite of largely being a desert, it is one of the most popular tourist destinations in India, for both domestic and international tourists.

 Tribal or folk music plays a pivotal role in the culture of Rajasthan, since the state was once dominated by tribal groups in the past.
 The dances and their accompanying songs are similar to ballads, narrating heroic tales, eternal love stories.
 Others are also devotional songs.
-Rajasthani folk dances are performed on various auspicious occasions with the sole motive to express happiness and joy among each other, and also narrate stories in a unique and captivating way.
+Dances of Rajasthan are performed on various auspicious occasions with the sole motive to express happiness and joy among each other, and also narrate stories in a unique and captivating way.
 The rise of princely states during medieval times also added to the growth of folk dances, as the rulers patronised varied art and crafts.

 The liveliness of Rajasthan’s culture and traditions is reflected through its folk music and dance.
 Since rulers from multiple cultures ruled Rajasthan, each region has its own form and style of folk entertainment, with different dances and songs.
 They are vibrant, energetic and very captivating.
 The most popular dances are the Kalbelia dance from Jaisalmer and the Ghoomar from Udaipur.

 Here Are 11 Folk Dances Of Rajasthan You Should Know About